-Radon has a variety of pathways into a home.
-Since radon penetrates upwards from the ground, most radon entry pathways into a building are found in the basement:
+Radon finds a variety of pathways into a home.
+Because radon rises upward from the soil, most of the entry pathways of radon into a building are found in the basement:

 Renovated old buildings are radon traps

-Insulated windows, insulated roofs and freshly plastered facades are the serious reasons why radon levels can be particularly high in old and existing buildings that have been renovated to make them more energy-efficient.
+Insulated windows, insulated roofs and freshly plastered facades are the serious reasons why radon contamination can be particularly high in old and existing buildings that have been renovated to improve energy efficiency.
 While structural renovation measures usually focus on reducing energy consumption and saving heating costs, the basement area in contact with the ground is usually neglected and remains unchanged.
-Radon continues to penetrate the building unhindered underground, but can no longer escape above ground from the building, which is insulated all around.
-Ventilation reduces radon exposure in the short term, but in some cases, especially during the heating season, it is no longer sufficient.
+Radon continues to penetrate the building unhindered underground, but is much more difficult to escape above ground from the building, which is insulated all around.
+Ventilation reduces the radon load in the short term, but in some cases, especially during the heating period, it is no longer sufficient.

 A radon measurement is the first step

-With our radon consultant for radon measurements, we are at your side with advice and measuring instruments so that you can quickly gain a concrete overview of the possible radon contamination in your building.
+With our Radon consultant to Radon measurements, we are at your side with advice and measuring equipment, so that you can quickly get a concrete overview of the possible radon exposure in your building.
 Stop by and take the first step towards a radon safe home.